From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Related Work

-Additionally, online dispute resolution (ODR) systems represent another line of research that adapts offline trials to resolving conflicts between users online~\cite{rule2016designing, aouidef2021decentralized, kou2014governance}.
+Additionally, online dispute resolution systems represent another line of research that adapts offline trials to resolving conflicts between online users~\cite{rule2016designing, aouidef2021decentralized, kou2014governance}.
 For example, eBay once implemented community courts, where buyers and sellers submitted evidence in turn, and crowdsourced jurors reviewed the evidence to reach a final decision~\cite{rule2010leveraging}.
-Similarly, Wikipedia established a formal deliberation process for resolving content and policy disputes among editors, inviting the broader community to participate in discussions and deliver a resolution~\cite{im2018deliberation}.
+Similarly, Wikipedia established a formal deliberation process for resolving content and policy disputes among editors, inviting the broader community to discuss and deliver a resolution~\cite{im2018deliberation}.
 While these processes can lead to more perceived legitimacy when executed well~\cite{fan2020digital, pan2022comparing}, they are often criticized for being resource-intensive and prone to stalemates~\cite {im2018deliberation}.
-They differ from reporting systems in that they set up a structured trial between opposing parties, whereas reporting systems typically task moderators with investigating the case and rarely involve the reported person.
-Nevertheless, the experiences and challenges of ODR systems offer valuable lessons.
-In this work, we draw on those insights to inform the redesign of online reporting systems.
+They differ from reporting systems in that they set up a structured trial between opposing parties, whereas reporting systems typically task moderators with investigating the case and rarely involve the reported person~\cite{cai2021after, jiang2019moderation}.
+Nevertheless, we draw on the experiences and challenges of these systems to inform the redesign of online reporting systems.